Good Luck Finding Your Way Out of These Elaborate Corn Mazes

 Late nights, alcohol, and hiking shoes required.

 Corn mazes are a sign that cider, pumpkins, and leaf peeping are about to take over the season.
-But not all such produce puzzles are worth the drive, apple cider donuts or no. There are kiddo versions where you can see over the hedges to the end, and you proceed to walk there in about 90 seconds.
-And then there are the big ones, the ones where you feel like you’re in a true labyrinth, where there’s actual thinking and choices involved and maybe even a brief moment of panic (before you realize no minotaur is chasing you and you can, in fact, just leave whenever you want).
+But not all such produce puzzles are worth the drive, apple cider donuts or not.
+There are kiddo versions where you can see over the hedges to the end, and you proceed to walk there in about 90 seconds.
+And then there are the big ones—the ones where you feel like you’re in a true labyrinth, where there’s actual thinking and choices involved and maybe even a brief moment of panic (before you realize no minotaur is chasing you and you can, in fact, just leave whenever you want).

 Many of these intricate mazes are custom designed into jack-o-lantern patterns, flowers, even dragons—whatever idea is shaped into fruition.
 Some corn mazes are open after dark and others have you looking for clues or solving puzzles all while trying to reach the end—so that hopefully you’re not still there after dark if you didn’t intend to be.
 Wherever you are in the US, here’s where to get lost.